-- The first part discusses the overall achievements in housing and community development for the 2019 Program Year (July 1, 2019 through June 30, 2020), the final performance report for the 2015-2019 Consolidated Plan. - The second part provides a narrative focused on the financial and programmatic performances of each grant awarded through the CDBG and HOME programs.
+- The first part discusses the overall achievements in housing and community development for the 2020 Program Year (July 1, 2020, through June 30, 2021), the first performance report for the 2020-2024 Consolidated Plan. - The second part provides a narrative focused on the financial and programmatic performances of each grant awarded through the CDBG and HOME programs.
 Other narratives in this part describe the ability of the county and its funding recipients to leverage additional resources for housing and supportive services activities. - The third part of this CAPER compiles attachments of supporting data for the narratives found in the first two parts.

 The CAPER describes how Washington County has met the national goals and objectives in the areas of housing, homelessness, and community development.
-Washington County's 2015-2019 goals include expanding and preserving the supply of safe, decent, and affordable housing; strengthening the community's suitable living environment; and promoting opportunities for economic self-sufficiency.
+Washington County's 2020-2024 goals include expanding and preserving the supply of safe, decent, and affordable housing; strengthening the community's suitable living environment; and promoting opportunities for economic self-sufficiency.